tomekster/tomekster.github.io/index.md

 I am **Tomasz Sternal**, a PhD student in the Scalable Paralel Computing Laboratory at ETH under supervision of Torsten Hoefler.
 My research focuses on Interpretability of Transformer-based architectures and improving the reasoning cpabilities of LLMs.

-Before going back to academia I spent 5 years working as a Technical Lead at Palantir Technologies.
+Before starting my PhD I worked for five years as a Technical Lead at Palantir Technologies.

 ---